raimohanska/hb.js/README.md

 The missing Handlebars plugin for require.js I want to share with U.

 With tis simple plugin, U can include ur Handlebars templates using require.js.
+Also, if you use the require.js optimizer, youre templates will be precompiled for turbo performance.
+And you get to include multiple templates into 1 file, which is not the case with the command-line precompiler.

 Like this:

 ```js
 define(["hb!bacon-templates.html"], function (templates) {